Certificate

 Second Quarter (Winter)

-This course introduces the Incident Command System (ICS) and provides the foundation for higher-level ICS training.
-This course describes the history, features, and principles and organization structure of the Incident Command System.
+This course describes the history, features, principles, and organization structure of the Incident Command System (ICS).
 It also explains the relationship between ICS and the National Incident Management System (NIMS).
-Course will meet ICS 100/200/700/800 requirements.
+(Course will meet ICS 100/200 requirements).
 This class may include students from multiple sections.
+(Formerly HSEM 110)

 Credits: 2